cosmo-ray/cosmo-ray.github.io/advent-calendar.md

 ## Day 10

-Add anime generic when you can watch animu, Nyaaaaa !!!! (but no anime are moe, it's /m/en stuff(and fe/m/ale stuff, the gender is not important)
+Add anime generic when you watch animu, Nyaaaaa !!!! (but no anime are moe, it's /m/en stuff(and fe/m/ale stuff, the gender is not important)

 [commit](https://github.com/cosmo-ray/Sukeban/commit/3a0ed0fe18e304decc040f185d0f6edfb2769973)